Rotation sets and axes in the fine curve graph for torus homeomorphisms: Introduction

 \subsection{Organization of the paper}

 Sections~\ref{sec:rotation-set},~\ref{sec:hyperbolic} and~\ref{sec:fine-cg} are preliminaries dealing respectively with the rotation set, hyperbolic geometry and the fine curve graph.
 The fine marking graph and its relation with the group $\mathrm{Homeo}(T^2)$ is described in section~\ref{sec:marking}.
 In section~\ref{sec.twist-numbers} we introduce the fine twist numbers, prove the bounded geodesic image theorems, and deduce that twist numbers are bounded along loxodromic axes.
 In Section~\ref{sec:c-dagger-alpha} we discuss a variant of the fine curve graph and prove technical distance bounds which are the main ingredient for a distance formula in the fine marking graph that is proved in Section~\ref{sec:marking-distance-bound}.
 We prove the metric WPD property in section~\ref{sec:WPD}.
-The main theorems are proved in section~\ref{sec:main}.
+The theorems relating the rotation set and the axis are proved in section~\ref{sec:main}.
+The forward shadowing relation is studied in section~\ref{sec:tits}, which also contains the proof of the Tits alternative.
 The last section~\ref{sec:examples} is dedicated to describing several examples, and also contains the definition of the twist number of a homeomorphism.